vinharng/etl_process/README.md

 # Architecture
 The programs are structured into 3 types of scripts:
--*params.py* holds information such as file paths,url links and html tags -source scripts
+- *params.py* holds information such as file paths,url links and html tags
+- source scripts
-	-*scrape_functions.py* stores functions that gets called and executed.
+	- *scrape_functions.py* stores functions that gets called and executed.
-		-There is a function to retrieve url from each auction event(the events in this case are March2018 and November2017).
+		- There is a function to retrieve url from each auction event(the events in this case are March2018 and November2017).
-		-There is another function to retrieve the information for each lot in every auction event.
+		- There is another function to retrieve the information for each lot in every auction event.
-	-*queries.py* stores functions that answer the specific queries -executing scripts
+	- *queries.py* stores functions that answer the specific queries
+- executing scripts
-	-*extract_and_write_to_file.py* calls scraping functions and write dataset to file.
+	- *extract_and_write_to_file.py* calls scraping functions and write dataset to file.
 It first turns all the data into a pandas dataframe, and then write to a csv file.
-	-*load_and_compute.py* loads the data into a pandas dataframe, and calls the required functions to answer the questions
+	- *load_and_compute.py* loads the data into a pandas dataframe, and calls the required functions to answer the questions

 # Data Warehousing
 ## Implemented